Skip to main content

 Withdrawing

 One click.
-Specify the amount and destination wallet.
+Specify the amount and a destination Solana address.
 The withdrawal is signed by the same KMS pipeline, broadcasts immediately, and settles in seconds.
 No withdrawal fees beyond the on-chain priority fee.
 No confirmation period.
 No approval flow.
 The funds are yours.

 Auto-enable on first deposit